Introduction to MySQL Cluster

 - Mysql cluster can serve millions of operations within a second in real-time implementation with predictable response times that range to some milliseconds.

-- Mysql clusters come up with the feature of automatic partitioning of the database called sharding technique that balances the load and data can be stored in memory or disk.
+- Mysql clusters develop the automatic partitioning feature of the database called the sharding technique that balances the load, and data can be stored in memory or disk.

-- Web-based workloads that are unpredictable can be handled easily due to linear database scalability and new nodes to the network of clusters can be added even when the cluster is running and it has zero downtime that leads to linear scalability.
+- Linear database scalability allows for easy handling of unpredictable web-based workloads.
+New nodes to the network of clusters can be added even when the cluster is running, and it has zero downtime, leading to linear scalability.

-There are certain system requirements that your machine should fulfill for using the MySQL clusters that are listed below:
+There are specific system requirements that your machine should fulfill for using the MySQL clusters that are listed below:

 - CPU: Intel/AMD x86 or higher, UltraSPARC or higher.